-2.2.3 SIMD Instructions
+2.2.4 SIMD Instructions

-Beginning with the Pentium II and Pentium with Intel MMX technology processor families, four extensions have been introduced into the IA-32 architecture to permit IA-32 processors to perform single-instruction multiple-data (SIMD) operations.
-These extensions include the MMX technology, SSE extensions, SSE2 extensions, and SSE3 extensions.
-Each of these extensions provides a group of instructions that perform SIMD operations on packed integer and/or packed floating-point data elements contained in the 64-bit MMX or the 128-bit XMM registers.
-Figure 2-3 shows a summary of the various SIMD extensions (MMX technology, SSE, SSE2, and SSE3), the data types they operate on, and how the data types are packed into MMX and XMM registers.
+Beginning with the Pentium II and Pentium with Intel MMX technology processor families, five extensions have been introduced into the Intel 64 and IA-32 architectures to perform single-instruction multiple-data (SIMD) operations.
+These extensions include the MMX technology, SSE extensions, SSE2 extensions, SSE3 extensions, and Supplemental Streaming SIMD Extensions 3.
+Each of these extensions provides a group of instructions that perform SIMD operations on packed integer and/or packed floating-point data elements.

+SIMD integer operations can use the 64-bit MMX or the 128-bit XMM registers.
+SIMD floating-point operations use 128-bit XMM registers.
+Figure 2-4 shows a summary of the various SIMD extensions (MMX technology, SSE, SSE2, SSE3, and SSSE3), the data types they operate on, and how the data types are packed into MMX and XMM registers.